-Cushman & Wakefield is a global leader in commercial real estate services, helping clients transform the way people work, shop, and live.
-The firm’s 43,000 employees in more than 60 countries provide deep local and global insights that create significant value for occupiers and investors optimize the value of their real estate by combining our global perspective and deep local knowledge with an impressive platform of real estate solutions.
-Cushman & Wakefield is among the largest commercial real estate services firms with revenues of $5 billion across core services of agency leasing, asset services, capital markets, facility services (branded C&W Services), global occupier services, investment management (branded DTZ Investors), project & development services, tenant representation and valuation & advisory.
+Cushman & Wakefield is a leading global real estate services firm that helps clients transform the way people work, shop, and live.
+Our 45,000 employees in more than 70 countries help occupiers and investors optimize the value of their real estate by combining our global perspective and deep local knowledge with an impressive platform of real estate solutions.
+Cushman & Wakefield is among the largest commercial real estate services firms with revenue of $6 billion across core services of agency leasing, asset services, capital markets, facility services (C&W Services), global occupier services, investment & asset management (DTZ Investors), project & development services, tenant representation, and valuation & advisory.
 2017 marks the 100-year anniversary of the Cushman & Wakefield brand.
 100 years of taking our clients’ ideas and putting them into action.

 Cushman & Wakefield has been operating in Boston since 1984 and consistently maintains a dominant position in the market.
 Cushman & Wakefield’s Boston office is led by Joe Fallon and offers a full suite of real estate services to its clients, including Leasing, Capital Markets, Valuation and Advisory, Property Management, Project Management, Corporate Occupier and Investor Services and Global Consulting.

 At Cushman & Wakefield, we are committed to our clients, our people and our community.
 We are very proud of the impact that we make in our community with such great organizations as Year Up, Boston Ballet, Best Buddies and Robert F. Kennedy Children’s Action Corp.
 Check out our video and catch a glimpse into what it means to be a part of the C&W Boston family.

 We invite you to join the conversation, start a discussion, ask a question or share a story with us on Twitter or LinkedIn and discover how our team can help you with your commercial real estate needs.